theirc/CTS-ircdeploy/docs/overview.rst

 All the instances on a server are running the same code, but they run in different processes and use different databases.

-An nginx server receives incoming requests and routes them to the appropriate instance based on the first part of the URL path.
+An Nginx server receives incoming requests and routes them to the appropriate instance based on the first part of the URL path.
 E.g.
 ``https://cts.rescue.org/IQ/`` might go to an instance for Iraq, while ``https://cts.rescue.org/TR/`` might go to an instance for Turkey.